snu-sf/CompCertM/README.md

 New directories are roughly as follows.

-- bound: adequacy w.r.t.
+- bound/: adequacy w.r.t.
 C and assembly ([UpperBound_A.v](bound/UpperBound_A.v), [UpperBound_B.v](bound/UpperBound_B.v), [LowerBound.v](bound/LowerBound.v))
-- compose: interaction semantics and its properties
+- compose/: interaction semantics and its properties
-- demo: examples including Unreadglob, mutual-sum and utod
+- demo/: examples including Unreadglob, mutual-sum and utod
-- selfsim: self-simulation of Clight and Assembly
+- selfsim/: self-simulation of Clight and Assembly
-- scripts: scripts used for SLOC counting (Table 1, 2, 3)
+- scripts/: scripts used for SLOC counting (Table 1, 2, 3)
-- proof: our meta theory
+- proof/: our meta theory

 We list up few important definitions/proofs from the paper.